ACCESS-NRI/MED-Portal/docs/editing.md

 - Or solicit reviewers outside the list.
 Send an email to people describing what JOSS is and asking if they would be interested in reviewing.
 - If you ask the author to suggest potential reviewers, please be sure to tell the author not to @-tag their suggestions.

-**Step 7: Editor tells Whedon to assign the reviewer to the paper**
+**Step 7: Editor tells Whedon to assign the reviewer to the model**

 - Use `@whedon assign @reviewer as reviewer`
 - To add a second reviewer use `@whedon add @reviwer2 as reviewer`